 There will be 10 short homework assignments and 10 quizzes all graded on completion.
-The typical schedule will be that you are assigned a homework and quiz on Monday that covers the reading and lectures for that week, then the homework and quiz will be due the next Monday at 6pm.
+The typical schedule will be that you are assigned a reading, homework, and quiz on Monday, then the homework and quiz will be due the next Monday at 6pm.
 The questions for the homework and the quiz will be posted on Canvas, and each student must turn in a single PDF with typed out answers for the homework and complete the quiz.
 You may collaborate with other students when working on your homework, but you need to list with whom you worked on the PDF.
 No late homework or quiz will be accepted without an excused absence granted by the instructor.
 An absence is best cleared with me before class through email, but I will take circumstances into account.